biohackathon2021/project-12/paper.md

 To visualize the network the nodes and edges file was imported into Gephi [@ICWSM09154].

 # Results
-Table 1: The top three men and women with the largest number of co-collector
+Table 1: The top three men and women with the largest number of co-collectors, ordered alphabetically by their surnames

 |Wikipedia|Wikidata|